ACM Symposium on Theory of Computing

 from the ACM e-store.

-See also the ACM Digital Library page for STOC.
+See also the ACM Digital Library page for STOC and the most recent proceedings hosted on this site.

 by Amit Chakrabarti.